Recorder (soprano & tenor) & string quartet

 …herab, herab vom Himmel lauf. / Reiß ab vom Himmel Tor und Tür, reiß ab, wo Schloß und Riegel für….

 The harmony of the song – such as Brahms gave it in his 19th century version – survives in a desperate kind of chorale.
-In their tones, in their version of what we call ‘minor’, this late despair meets the early sense of hope of the Hussites in the chorus of their battle song from part I, and it also meets the even older, Gregorian expression of hope which sounds in the tenor recorder when it softly sings the ‘Rorate coeli’.
+In these tones, in a version of what we call ‘minor’, this despair from a later age meets the early sense of hope of the Hussite era in the chorus of their battle song from part I, and it also meets the even older, Gregorian expression of hope which sounds in the tenor recorder when it softly sings the ‘Rorate coeli’.